 291 - Additional Information

-- The consultant psychiatrist decides that the patient can be appropriately managed by the referring practitioner without the need for ongoing treatment by the psychiatrist
+(c) the consultant decides that it is clinically appropriate for the patient to be managed by the referring practitioner without ongoing treatment by the consultant; and

-a) comprehensively evaluate biological, psychological and social issues;
+(C) comprehensively evaluates the patient's biological, psychological and social issues; and

-c) make management recommendations addressing biological, psychological and social issues; and
+(E) makes management recommendations addressing the patient's biological, psychological and social issues; and

 (See para AN.0.30 of explanatory notes to this Category)